 - Delay, loss of market

 In addition to considerations related to the specific terms of an insurance policy, a growing list of countries has enacted barriers to the free placement of cargo insurance.
 The American Institute of Marine Underwriters publishes periodically for its members a list, by country, of restrictive marine insurance practices.

 Reviewing Policy Terms

 Given the number and different combinations available in a cargo insurance policy, it is important to review the policy terms and verify insurance risks and business needs are covered by the policy.
-Leaving yourself undercovered can cause unnecessary exposure to risk if a vehicle is damaged in transit.
+Leaving yourself uncovered can cause exposure to risk if the vehicle is damaged in transit.
 Over-coverage or using redundant coverage can be equally as bad if the cost of insurance will detract from other spending or reduce the return on investment.

 As in the case of any insurance purchasing decision, it is advisable to consult with third-party sources who can provide tips for avoiding common cargo insurance traps and can offer practical advice on how to proceed, particularly for those unfamiliar with cargo shipping.
 Most importantly of all, educate yourself as a consumer by shopping for the best combination of price and coverage by getting multiple quotes for insurance.

 The following list includes some of the major cargo insurance carriers:

 - Wyvern International Insurance Brokers